What Does “Best Interest of the Child” Mean?

 • Any drug or alcohol addictions on the part of either parent

-• The child’s wishes (this may be dependent on his or her age)
+• Reasonable preference of the child (this may be dependent on his or her age)

 • Home environment